caocao0525/ChromBERT/README.md

 #### 2-3.
 Install `chrombertutils` package
 The `chrombertutils` package is essential for data preprocessing and downstream analysis related to Chromatin State Sequences.
-Follow these steps to install the package, under the data processing environment:
+To install this package, ensure you are operating within the data processing environment by following these steps:

 ```bash
 (chrombert)$ cd processing
 (chrombert)$ pip install -e .
 ```

-#### 2-6.
+#### 2-4.
 Install `chrombertutils` package

 #### 2-6.
 Environment Details